5 Best Roof Types for Your Home in 2020

 june 13th, 2020 updated 8:00pm CT

-When it comes to the roofing industry, there’s dozens of different types and styles to choose from.
+When it comes to the roofing industry, there are dozens of different types and styles to choose from.
 Selecting the right roof for your home is an important job that shouldn’t be taken lightly.
 After all, your roof is going to protect your home and everything in it for the next 20-50 years (until a new roof is needed).
 But the type of roofing you select will play a huge role in when you will need to replace your roofing and how often you will need to repair it.
-You want something that is both functional, durable, and that can withstand the weather conditions that come along with San Antonio.
+You want something that is functional, durable, and can withstand the weather conditions that come along with San Antonio.
 So what are our choices for the best roofs in 2020?
 Here are our top choices:

 1. Asphalt Shingles

 Asphalt shingles are by far one of the most popular types of roofing in America.
 In fact, asphalt shingles are on more than 75% of all single-family homes in the USA.
 This is because they are both affordable and efficient.

 When it comes to asphalt shingles, there are two main types: Fiberglass shingles and organic shingles.

 Fiberglass shingles use fiberglass mesh as the base and then are covered in asphalt.
 They are then wrapped in granules for UV reflection and coloring.
 The main benefit of this type of asphalt shingle is that they are light and resistant to tearing.

 Organic shingles are those that are usually made from recycled paper and then covered in asphalt and granules.
 This type of shingle is preferred by environmentalists and does better than fiberglass shingles in high wind situations.
 With that being said, organic shingles can be difficult to find because many manufacturers have ceased their production.
 Organic shingles absorb more moisture than fiberglass shingles and therefore tend to dry out much quicker.